Infinite graph product of groups I: Geometry of the extension graph: Introduction

 Moreover, it turns out that our extension graph $\Gamma^e$ and its coned-off graph $\hGammae$ (see Definition \ref{def:coned-off extension graph}) are isomorphic to the crossing graph and the contact graph respectively of a canonical quasi-median graph associated to graph product (see Section \ref{subsec:Connection to the crossing and contact graphs}).
-This generalizes observation by Genevois in the case of Kim-Koberda's extension graph of RAAGs (see \cite[Section 8.5]{Gen17}).
-Therefore, this paper provides a new perspective to study the crossing graph and the contact graph.
+This generalizes the observation of Kim and Koberda in the case of the extension graph of RAAGs (see \cite[Section 7]{KK14}, \cite[Section 8.5]{Gen17}).
+Therefore, this paper provides a new perspective to study the crossing graph and the contact graph by using the geometry of a defining graph $\Gamma$.
+(Another way to study these graphs is to use the geometry of a quasi-median Cayley graph of graph product groups (see \cite{Gen17, Val21}).)

 One feature of the Kim-Koberda's extension graph of right angled Artin groups was that it is quasi-isometric to a tree when the defining graph is connected (see \cite[Lemma 26 (7)]{KK13}).
-This is no longer true in the general case of graph product, because the defining graph $\Gamma$, which we assume is connected throughout this paper, isometrically embeds into the extension graph $\Gamma^e$ (see Corollary \ref{cor:Gamma is embedded into Gammae}).
+This is no longer true for general graph product once we allow infinite defining graphs.
+It is because the defining graph $\Gamma$, which we assume is connected throughout this paper, isometrically embeds into the extension graph $\Gamma^e$ (see Corollary \ref{cor:Gamma is embedded into Gammae}).
+(Here, vertex groups are not very relevant.
+For example, the extension graph for infinite countable vertex groups is isomorphic to the extension graph of a RAAG with the same defining graph (see \cite[Fact 8.25]{Gen17}).)
 However, this fact for RAAGs means that when the asymptotic dimension of a defining graph is 0, the asymptotic dimension of the extension graph is at most 1.
 We generalize this as follows. \begin{thm} Suppose that $\Gamma$ is a connected simplicial graph with $\girth(\Gamma) > 20$ and that $\{G_v\}_{v \in V(\Gamma)}$ is a collection of non-trivial groups.
 If $\asdim(\Gamma) \le n$ with $n \in \NN \cup \{0\}$, then $\asdim(\Gamma^e) \le n+1$. \end{thm} Intuitively, Theorem \ref{thm:intro asymptotic dimension} shows that the extension graph, or the crossing graph, of graph product of groups is obtained by pasting copies of the defining graph in a `tree-like' way.
 Moreover, Theorem \ref{thm:intro asymptotic dimension} can also be considered as an analogue of \cite[Theorem 4.24]{BBF15}, where they studied the asymptotic dimension of quasi-trees of metric spaces.